Despite the myriad of additional issues caused by COVID, our study team’s efficiency dramatically increased with remote monitoring.

 While other study teams were at the mercy of COVID restrictions, our team achieved some of our highest metrics.
 Our company’s expectation is around the industry average for DOS (days on site) requiring CRAs to do in-person onsite monitoring at a research site 8 – 10 days per month.
 Virtually every study struggled to have CRAs meet their DOS metrics as sites were closed.
 Even once sites reopened to allow CRAs, the back log from other studies caused a ton of intra-study competition for space on site for monitors.
 Many research sites had additional staffing issues related to cutbacks from COVID that further exacerbated the issue of getting monitoring time on site.
 With the implementation of remote monitoring, our CRAs exceeded their traditional DOS metrics resulting in more pages monitored, improved patient safety due to the reduction of monitoring lag times, and improved CRA efficiency in no longer losing valuable time to travel.

 After a few successful trial remote monitoring visits with CRIO, the study team started to reach out to more sites to see if there were any others using potential eSource solutions.
 We identified two sites that were using RealTime CTMS as a potential eSource solution.
 While RealTime did seem to have the potential to be used as a CRF Part 11 compliant eSource, we were met with mixed results.
 One site was successfully using RealTime in a way that met industry standards for source data capture, however CRAs page monitoring rates were a bit lower than sites using CRIO.
 The other site was not using RealTime in a way that was CRF Part 11 compliant and continued to be an issue throughout the study.
 We had several sites implement eSource mid-study as a COVID mitigation with mixed results.
-While implementing eSource mid-study did allow us to complete remote monitoring for new study information, it remained a challenged to first source data verify data for earlier visits.
+While implementing eSource mid-study allowed us to remotely monitor new study information, it remained a challenge to source and verify data for earlier visits.
 Some coordinators reported issues on learning a new system mid-study as well as an additional burden.
 Ideally an eSource solution is implemented prior to study start.
 While eSource has great potential, it is critical that due diligence is being done when selecting a vendor and that there is a defined plan to ensure successful implementation.

 On our study we also utilized a hybrid model for monitoring support.
 Our monitors would attempt to achieve their full DOS expectations at their dedicated sites, however logistics with COVID made this impossible.
 Last minute cancellations due to new policies, COVID outbreaks at site, flight cancellations and site closures, often left our monitors without scheduled DOS.